SurajSSingh/Site/content/blog/better_sieve/part-0.md

 As for the pattern, finding what list of keeps and skips satisfies the range mathematically is a bit outside my scope of knowledge.
 Instead, one way to find the pattern would be to calculate how many numbers are in-between two (remaining) multiples and look for when this pattern of gaps repeats.
-Although this requires copying the currently running generator to retrieve those values and waiting until the pattern repeat (which can be very wasteful), this is the current approach I took for my coding attempts.
+Although this requires copying the currently running generator to retrieve those values and waiting until the pattern repeats (which can be very wasteful), this is the current approach I took for my coding attempts.
 I hope to eventually use what I learn from the attempts to find the pattern either empirically with some function or mathematically with a formula.